junxit/us-congress-bills-110/bill.md

 >       - **(vi)** social and emotional development related to early learning, school success, social problem-solving, and overall well-being;
 >       - **(vii)** approaches to learning related to child development and early learning;
 >       - **(viii)** creative arts; and
->       - **(ix)** in the case of limited-English proficient children, progress toward acquisition of the English language while making meaningful progress in attaining the knowledge, skills, abilities, and development described in clauses (i) through (viii);
+>       - **(ix)** in the case of limited-English proficient children, progress toward acquisition of the English language while making meaningful progress in attaining the knowledge, skills, abilities, and development described in clauses (i) through (viii), including progress made through the use of culturally and linguistically appropriate instructional services;
 >     - **(C)** administrative and financial management standards;
 >     - **(D)** standards relating to the condition and location of facilities for such agencies, programs, and projects; and
 >     - **(E)** such other standards as the Secretary finds to be appropriate.